stefarine/smart_food_dispenser/Deployment/step2.md

 flask

 ```
-Change the name of the entry point to write_csv and then deploy the function.
+Don't forget to change the name of the entry point to write_csv and then deploy the function.

 <img height=450 src="https://github.com/stefarine/smart_food_dispenser/assets/57952280/6d3ba8c0-a7b3-4572-a7ea-48a3c27de23a">
 </br></br>